la2050/archive/_projects/2016/the-precise-barber-college.md

   - 'Education/training '
   - Technical infrastructure (computers
   - Network/relationship support
+project_description: >-
+  So many of the jobs available to homeless youth are low-paying jobs, and we think they deserve more than that; they deserve the opportunity to have a career.
+We will use these resources to open a barber college attended by traditional students and homeless youth where they can become certified barbers.
+The college will encourage an entrepreneurial spirit rather than a charitable one, and its students will quickly understand the ways in which community and service work together in L.A.
 project_impact: '["Self-sufficiency","Resilient communities","Homelessness"]'
 project_proposal_best_place: >-
   In order for homeless young people to truly be independent, they are going to